puppetlabs/puppetlabs-apache/README.md

 ##### `vhost_include_pattern`

 Defines the pattern for files included from the `vhost_dir`.

+If set to a value like `[^.#]\*.conf[^~]` to make sure that files accidentally created in this directory (such as files created by version control systems or editor backups) are *not* included in your server configuration.

 Default: '*', also for BC with previous versions of this module.

-However, you might want to set this to a value like '[^.#]\*.conf[^~]' to make sure files accidentally created in this directory (such as files created by version control systems or editor backups) are *not* included in your server configuration.
+TODO: what does "also for BC" mean?

-Some operating systems ship with a value of '*.conf'.
-Also note that this module will, by default, create configuration files ending in '.conf'.
+Some operating systems use a value of `*.conf`.
+By default, this module creates configuration files ending in `.conf`.

 ##### `user`

-Changes the user Apache uses to answer requests.
-Apache's parent process will continue to be run as root, but child processes will access resources as the user defined by this parameter.
+Changes the user that Apache uses to answer requests.
+Apache's parent process continues to run as root, but child processes access resources as the user defined by this parameter.
+To prevent Puppet from managing the user, set the [`manage_user`][] parameter to `false`.

-Default: Puppet sets the default value via the [`apache::params`][] class, which manages the user based on your operating system:
+Default: Depends on the user set by [`apache::params`][] class, based on your operating system:

 - **Debian**: 'www-data'
 - **FreeBSD**: 'www'
 - **Gentoo** and **Red Hat**: 'apache'

-To prevent Puppet from managing the user, set the [`manage_user`][] parameter to `false`.

 ##### `apache_name`

 The name of the Apache package to install.
+If you are using a non-standard Apache package, such as those from Red Hat's software collections, you might need to override the default setting.

-Default: Puppet sets the default value via the [`apache::params`][] class, which manages the user based on your operating system:
+Default: Depends on the user set by [`apache::params`][] class, based on your operating system:

-The default value is Depends on operating system:

 - **Debian**: 'apache2'
 - **FreeBSD**: 'apache24'
 - **Gentoo**: 'www-servers/apache'
 - **Red Hat**: 'httpd'

-You might need to override this if you are using a non-standard Apache package, such as those from Red Hat's software collections.

 ##### `error_log`

-The name of the error log file for the main server instance
+The name of the error log file for the main server instance.
+If the string starts with `/`, `|`, or `syslog`: the full path is set.
+Otherwise, the filename  is prefixed with `$logroot`.

-The default value is Depends on operating system:
+Default: Depends on operating system:

 - **Debian**: 'error.log'
 - **FreeBSD**: 'httpd-error.log'